jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 Options.

-- search `string?`: compared against name, scopename, and email.
+- search `string?`: compared against name, code, and description.
+- scopeId `string?`: scopes related to this scope.
 - limit `number?`: maximum number of scopes returned.
 - skip `number?`: skip this number of scopes.
 - page `number?`: skip this number of scopes multiplied by the limit.